-- 4.2 The delegate shall consult with the institutional chief business officer prior to approving and executing any agreement or instrument relating to lands used or to be used for institutional purposes. - 4.3 The authority granted by this section to execute and deliver binding contracts, agreements, and other documents or instruments relating to the acquisition of real property applies only if the real property is within a Campus Master Plan approved by the Board of Regents or if the matter is an easement or other similar agreement necessary to implement projects approved by the Board in the Capital Improvement Program and the Capital Budget. - Sec.
-5 Board for Lease.
+- (a) a description of the process used to select the third party and the rationale for using the process described; - (b) a description of the process used to set the consideration to be received by U. T. System; and - (c) a statement of the appraised value as determined by an independent appraisal conducted no earlier than 12 months prior to the Board of Regents' meeting date at which the sale or lease is to be presented for approval. - Sec.
+5 Delegation of Authority Regarding Space Leases.
+Subject to Section 4.1 above and the general provisions of Rule 10501 of the Regents' Rules and Regulations, the Board of Regents delegates to each president the authority to execute and deliver on behalf of the Board lease agreements and related documents for the purpose of leasing space for use by the institution for institutional purposes. - Sec.
+6 Board for Lease.
 The Board of Regents delegates to the Executive Vice Chancellor for Business Affairs authority to take any action on behalf of the Board as may be necessary or desirable with regard to the management and administration of oil and gas leases and other instruments issued by the Board for Lease of University Lands, including without limitation, promulgating forms and requiring submission of documents, records, or reports to verify gross production, and disposition and market value of the production. - Sec.
-6 Title.
+7 Title.
 Title to all interests in real property, including leasehold interests, held for the use or benefit of the U. T. System, an institution, or otherwise shall be held in the name of the Board of Regents. - Sec.
-7 Planned Gifts and Bequests.
+8 Planned Gifts and Bequests.
 The Office of Development and Gift Planning Services shall, in accordance with applicable Board of Regents policies, process and administer the receipt of real property received by the Board through a bequest, an interest in an account held in trust, a gift to establish or modify an endowment (other than the Permanent University Fund), a fund functioning as an endowment, or a life income or annuity fund.
-The Office of Development and Gift Planning Services shall promptly notify the Real Estate Office and University Lands West Texas Operations of gifts of surface and mineral estates in real property received, processed, and administered pursuant to this section to be managed by the Real Estate Office and University Lands West Texas Operations, respectively.
-This section shall not apply to current purpose gifts of surface and mineral estates in real property (other than gifts received through a bequest or a trust) or additions to an existing endowment, a fund functioning as an endowment, or a life income or annuity fund if the addition does not change or modify the purpose of the endowment or fund.
+The Office of Development and Gift Planning Services shall promptly notify the Real Estate Office and the University

+Lands Office of gifts of surface and mineral estates in real property received, processed, and administered pursuant to this Section to be managed by the Real Estate Office and the University Lands Office, respectively.
+This Section shall not apply to current purpose gifts of surface and mineral estates in real property (other than gifts received through a bequest or a trust) or additions to an existing endowment, a fund functioning as an endowment, or a life income or annuity fund if the addition does not change or modify the purpose of the endowment or fund.

 - Sec.
-8 Current Purpose Gifts.
-The Real Estate Office and University Lands West Texas Operations shall, in accordance with Board of Regents policies, process and administer the receipt of all gifts of surface and mineral estates in real property that are not processed and administered in accordance with Section 7 above, unless the property is used as campus property by the component institution.
+9 Current Purpose Gifts.
+The Real Estate Office and the University Lands Office shall, in accordance with Board of Regents policies, process and administer the receipt of all gifts of surface and mineral estates in real property that are not processed and administered in accordance with Section 8 above, unless the property is used as campus property by the institution.
 The institution shall manage real property used for campus purposes. - Sec.
-9 Rents, Mortgages, and Other Charges.
-The Board delegates to U. T. System Administration's Real Estate Office authority to collect, and account for, all rents, mortgages, and other charges relating to real property managed by that Office.
+10 Rents, Mortgages, and Other Charges.
+The Board delegates to U. T. System Administration's Real Estate Office authority to collect, and account for, all rents, mortgages, and other charges relating to real property managed by that Office. - 3.
+Definitions